 Alternatively, they may wish to begin with a strength and conditioning coach–one who excels in making an athlete faster, stronger, more flexible, etc. Often well-meaning parents want a single individual who, naturally, can optimize all of these factors for their child.
 However, this may be an untenable and unrealistic goal.

 Budding young athletes perform best when participating in training that begins with general physical skill development.
-“Physically fit” athletes demonstrate basic levels of aerobic conditioning, coordination, mobility, flexibility and balance–a strong foundation upon which to build.
-By introducing these young athletes to cross-training that runs the gamut of general athleticism to highly sports-specific, young clients may develop aspects of fitness which they may not have considered relevant.
-This involves combining components such as balance, flexibility, speed, strength and stamina with the skills that will then propel them towards a more advanced level.
+“Physically fit” athletes demonstrate basic levels of aerobic conditioning, coordination, mobility, flexibility, and balance–a strong foundation upon which to build.
+By introducing these young athletes to cross-training that runs the gamut of general athleticism to highly sports-specific, young clients may develop aspects of fitness that they may not have considered relevant.
+This involves combining components such as balance, flexibility, speed, strength, and stamina with the skills that will then propel them towards a more advanced level.

 A dedicated youth coach prioritizes patience over a demanding, punitive training style.
-They focus rather on the positive skills the client exhibits, encourages young athletes to have fun, and teaches how to minimize the importance of winning as well as graciously accepting defeat.
+They focus rather on the positive skills the client exhibits, encourage young athletes to have fun, and teach how to minimize the importance of winning as well as graciously accepting defeat.